To make sure you don’t fall into a credit card application mistakes, I’ve shared some common credit card sign up mistakes and ways to avoid them.

 - Make sure the credit card award bonuses help you travel where you want to go

 My friend got the offers that he felt best aligned with his travel plans at the time of application.
-As a result the credit card signup bonuses helped him plan a dream vacation for he and his wife which he could not have otherwise afforded.
+As a result the credit card welcome bonuses helped him plan a dream vacation for he and his wife which he could not have otherwise afforded.

 2) Not Asking For Help When You Are Not Sure Which Offers Are Best